(Including recommendations for use in hilly Sheffield)

 Local trainers Pedal Ready offer a range of free Road Confidence courses or one to one sessions specifically tailored to the use of e-bikes.

-17. Where can I go on my e-bike?
+17. Where can I go on my e-bike, and who with?
 (Including using trains)

 e-bikes give you the option of choosing the quietest and most pleasant routes around towns, regardless of the hills, and enable you to travel longer distances for leisure rides.
 Use your local council cycle map to discover these routes, ask a friend who cycles regularly to show you some, book a session with a local cycle trainer ie to show you a good commuter route to your workplace.